Tax Deductions for Firefighters

 Your auto expenses are based on the number of qualified business miles you drive.
 Expenses for travel between business locations or daily transportation expenses between your residence and temporary work locations are deductible; include them as business miles.
 Expenses for your trips between home and work each day, or between home and one or more regular places of work, are COMMUTING expenses and are NOT deductible.

-Expenses accrued when traveling away from “home” overnight on job-related and continuing education trips are deductible.
+Expenses incurred when traveling away from “home” overnight on job-related and continuing education trips that were not reimbursed or reimbursable by your employer are deductible.
 Your “home” is generally considered to be the entire city or general area where your principal place of employment is located.
 Out-of-town expenses include transportation, meals, lodging, tips and miscellaneous items like laundry, valet etc.

 CLICK HERE FOR THE FORM